Capture of Marine Wildlife

 Hoop nets are also used to capture dolphins who bow-ride or swim close to boats.
 A hand-held hoop attached to a breakaway net is lowered over the head and entangles the animal when he or she moves away.
 The dolphin is then hoisted into the boat.

-Probably the most brutal capture method is the drive hunt, whereby pods of animals, once spotted, are chased and driven towards shore using boats and noise.
+Probably the most brutal capture method is the drive hunt, whereby pods of animals, once spotted, are chased and driven toward shore using boats and noise.
 Bays with narrow necks are typically chosen so that once close to shore, a net can be extended across the mouth, cutting off escape.
 Once confined, the exhausted animals are scrutinized for suitability for captivity while the rest are either butchered for meat and other products, or occasionally freed to an unknown fate.

 Holding and Transport